 You can search log records by node or keyword.
-For a detailed description of each type of logs, see Log Introduction.
+For a detailed description of each type of logs, see Log Types.

 Log Type | Description | Purpose |